uppsala-makerspace/loerdagskurser/docs/reflektioner/20260530_richel/README.md

 with two learners having finished the first lesson card.
 I have started working on the next lesson card, but the lessons there were rushed and I am not happy with them yet.
+These new lessons also required an investment, as new components needed to be bought.

 One thing I did wrong with designing the learning line of lesson card 2, is that I followed the same structure as in lesson card 1, with 1 lesson